nguyenvukhang/kitty2/docs/kittens/themes.rst

 How it works
 ----------------

-A theme in kitty is just a :file:`.conf` file containing kitty settings.
+A theme in alatty is just a :file:`.conf` file containing alatty settings.
-When you select a theme, the kitten simply copies the :file:`.conf` file to :file:`~/.config/kitty/current-theme.conf` and adds an include for :file:`current-theme.conf` to :file:`kitty.conf`.
-It also comments out any existing color settings in :file:`kitty.conf` so they do not interfere.
+When you select a theme, the kitten simply copies the :file:`.conf` file to :file:`~/.config/alatty/current-theme.conf` and adds an include for :file:`current-theme.conf` to :file:`alatty.conf`.
+It also comments out any existing color settings in :file:`alatty.conf` so they do not interfere.

-Once that's done, the kitten sends kitty a signal to make it reload its config.
+Once that's done, the kitten sends alatty a signal to make it reload its config.

 .. note::

-   If you want to have some color settings in your :file:`kitty.conf` that the theme kitten does not override, move them into a separate conf file and ``include`` it into kitty.conf.
+   If you want to have some color settings in your :file:`alatty.conf` that the theme kitten does not override, move them into a separate conf file and ``include`` it into alatty.conf.
 The include should be places after the inclusion of :file:`current-theme.conf` so that the settings in it override conflicting settings from :file:`current-theme.conf`.